jerickjoe111/launch-school/JS229/02_execution_context.md

 In addition to its arguments, each function (and method) invocation implies another value: the _execution_ or _invocation context_.
 This value is the execution context.
 We can access to this execution context object by `this`.

-There are two types of execution contexts:
+There are two ways we can describe the execution context:

 - _Implicit_: the execution context set automatically by JavaScript
 - _Explicit_: the execution context set manually by the programmer.